buduo15/learngit/learngit/readme.txt

 creat a new branch is quick & simple. do creating a new branch is quick and simple.

- add branch for test stash
+ add branch for test stash the dev branch